ACLU Letter To Senator Leahy and Senator Specter Regarding Reporters' Shield Legislation

 The National Security Exception Is Overbroad

 The bill includes an overbroad national security exception that should be significantly narrowed.
-Section 5 of the bill creates an exception where a federal court has found by a preponderance of the evidence that disclosure would “assist in preventing a specific case of terrorism against the
+Section 5 of the bill creates an exception where a federal court has found by a preponderance of the evidence that disclosure would “assist in preventing a specific case of terrorism against the United States; or significant harm to national security that would outweigh the public interest in newsgathering and maintaining a free flow of information to citizens.”

 At a minimum, the harm to be avoided by invoking the exception must be “imminent” harm.
 Absent a requirement of imminent harm, the government may be able to override the privilege on some theoretical harm that may or may not occur in the future.
 The standard of “significant harm to national security” may well prove to be too broad, particularly when the government relies upon conclusory statements.